salehakhatun/ETL-Project/ETL-Project/Saleha/README.md

 1. Used Pymongo to create a connection from Pandas to MongoDB local host.

 **Insights**

-With the kind of the data-set we fond relational, so SQL best suitable to store our data.
+As data-set we fond relational, so SQL best suitable to store our data.

 - - -